saitoshi/CodingInterviewQuestions/README.md

 ## Problem 07 Array Chunking

 Given an array and chunk size, divide the array into a subarray where each array is length of the given size

+## Problem 08 Trap Water

+Given an array of integer representing an elevation map where the width of each bar is 1, return how much rainwater can be trapped.